 Teva sildenafil is a generic form of the medication that’s also sold as Viagra.

-Sildenafil is very successful at treating ED and PAH.
-But talk to a doctor before you begin using it.
+Sildenafil has been shown to be very successful in treating ED and PAH.
+However, it’s still important to talk with a doctor before you begin taking it.

-Sildenafil needs to be used a certain way to work properly, and it can have a variety of side effects or interactions that are potentially dangerous.
+Sildenafil needs to be taken a certain way to work properly, and it can have a variety of side effects or interactions that are potentially dangerous.